X

 Symptoms of OIC

-Opioid-Induced Constipation (OIC) is a Unique Type of Constipation
+Opioid-Induced Constipation (OIC) is a Different Type of Constipation

 Opioid treatment can help relieve moderate to severe pain.
 Unfortunately, opioid use often comes with the undesired effect of constipation.
-If you’re taking opioid pain medicine and experiencing difficulty with bowel movements, you may have OIC.
+If you're taking opioid pain medication and experiencing difficulty with bowel movements, speak with your doctor, you may have OIC.

 Speech bubbleSpeech bubble